isc-projects/kea/doc/guide/netconf.rst

        }
    }

-Note that in production you should not need to log at the DEBUG level.
+Note that in production there should not be a need to log at the DEBUG level.

 The Kea NETCONF agent is launched by: